aGitHasNoName/pythonBootcampMonday/README.md

 This example uses the Monday lecture:

 If you are running Jupyter Lab on your own computer:
 - Go to https://github.com/aGitHasNoName/pythonBootcampMonday.
-Click on the green Clone button and choose Download ZIP.
+Click on the green Code button and choose Download ZIP.
 Unzip that folder.
 Open Anaconda Navigator and open Jupyter Lab.
 Navigate to the folder you just unzipped.
 Open mondayLecture.ipynb

 If you are using Google Colab (online):
 - Go to colab.research.google.com.
 Choose GitHub on the orange menu.
 Search for agithasnoname/pythonbootcampmonday.
 Choose mondayLecture.ipynb